agonmer/glauco_wind_sst/README.md

 # glauco_wind_sst
-Repository that contains the code to analyse the wind-sst coupling controlled by the Downward Momentum Mixing, as described in the Meroni et al. paper, entitled "Satellite signature of the instantaneous wind response to mesoscale oceanic thermal structures" and submitted to Geophysical Research Letters.
+Repository that contains the code to analyse the wind-sst coupling controlled by the Downward Momentum Mixing over the main western boundary currents.
+This work is described in the manuscript Meroni et al., "Satellite signature of the instantaneous wind response to mesoscale oceanic thermal structures" submitted to Geophysical Research Letters.